 The rest of that .zip mix dissolved from my memory.
 But “Lola” and the album it came from, the Raincoats’ eponymous 1979 debut, immediately became a fixed part of my life.
 The band formed in the blaze of 1977 punk in London, but they sounded more eclectic and poetic.
 The Raincoats’ version of punk — introversion as punk, an inspired amateurism — felt profound to me.
 They wrote great lyrics about essential truths, too, like “In Love” and “The Void.”
 The Raincoats seemed to present a whole new paradigm for what music could sound like, and by extension, an entirely new way a person could be: Shambolic?
 Joyful?
 Scrappy and shy?
 Punk but not uniformly, and especially female, somehow?
 And kind of mysterious …

 As a city-dwelling, fairly introverted, sometimes-dour girl outsider, I felt like the Raincoats were speaking directly to me, traversing time.
 But I struggled, back then, to articulate why this post-punk band felt automatically like an extension of me, of how I relate to the world.
-My relative bewilderment over the Raincoats’ existence led me to write the first book on the history of the band, published this fall as part of Bloomsbury’s 33 ⅓ series.
+My relative bewilderment over the Raincoats’ existence led me to write (2), published this fall as part of Bloomsbury’s 33 ⅓ series.
 I wanted to investigate what made the Raincoats’ music feel so monumental to me.
 I also, in a sense, wanted to better understand myself.